February Revolution: Initial protests

-By nightfall, General Khabalov and his forces faced a capital controlled by revolutionaries.
+By nightfall, Khabalov and his forces faced a capital controlled by revolutionaries.
 The protesters of Petrograd burned and sacked the premises of the district court, the headquarters of the secret police, and many police stations.
 They also occupied the Ministry of Transport, seized the arsenal, and released prisoners into the city.
 Army officers retreated into hiding and many took refuge in the Admiralty, but moved that night to the Winter Palace.